tschermer02/topoCurve1/references/paper.md

 # Summary

-The analysis of digital elevation models (DEMs) is crucial for understanding and interpreting landscape features and their formations.
-The curvature and attributes of surface features provide insights into geological processes and environmental conditions. `TopoCurve` is a Python package designed to analyze and process DEMs by calculating various curvature attributes, including principal, Gaussian, and mean curvatures.
+The analysis of digital elevation models (DEMs) is crucial for understanding and interpreting landscape features and their formations, as the curvature and attributes of surface features provide insights into geological processes and environmental conditions. `TopoCurve` is a Python package designed to analyze and process DEMs by calculating various curvature attributes, including principal, Gaussian, and mean curvatures.
 This tool facilitates the extraction and classification of surface attributes, aiding in the interpretation of topographic data.